shinokada/runes-webkit/README.md

-# Svelte Icon Webkit
+# Runes Webkit

-** MOVED TO RUNES-WEBKIT **

-A collection of reusable Svelte components for building user interfaces in Svelte SVG Icon Sets web applications.
+A collection of reusable Svelte components for building user interfaces for Svelte Runes web applications.

 - CodeWrapper
 - Footer